 Discovery: Peer to Peer Operation

 This document describes usage of NMOS APIs for discovery in cases where where a distributed registry is not available, such as small ad-hoc installations.
+This feature is optional from v1.3 of the specification.

 Note that the peer to peer discovery mechanism depends upon mDNS which is not intended to operate over IP routed boundaries (ie. between network subnets).
 As such it is recommended that for most use cases, in particular fixed installations and those requiring high levels of resilience, the registered discovery mechanism is used.